All Products

 boolean parseJson = true;

 // In this example, the AccessKey ID and AccessKey secret are stored in the environment variables.
-You can save your AccessKey ID and AccessKey secret to your configuration file based on your business requirements.
+You can save your AccessKey ID and AccessKey secret in your configuration file based on your business requirements.

 String accessKeyID = System.getenv("SLS_ACCESS_KEY_ID");